Client communication for small business owners - how to best stay in touch with customers

 - Easy to explain complex ideas verbally

-- Establishes a two-way conversation which builds understanding and interest
+- Establishes a two-way conversation that builds understanding and interest

 - Allows the client to ask any questions on the spot